Course Catalogue:Computer Science

 The Department of Mathematics and Computer Science offers two majors in computer science (B.A. and B.S.) and a minor in computer science.
 In addition to the specific courses listed below, other courses may be approved by the department for credit toward the major.
 To be counted toward the major or minor, all courses must be passed with a grade of C- or better; credit/no credit courses cannot be taken toward the major or minor.

 disciplinary, 10 courses

-CPSC 124, CPSC 220, CPSC 225, CPSC 229, CPSC 327, CPSC 329; two additional 300- or 400-level CPSC courses excluding CPSC 450, CPSC 495, and CPSC 499; two additional computer science or mathematics (MATH 130 or above) courses.
+CPSC 124, CPSC 220, CPSC 225, CPSC 229, CPSC 327, CPSC 329; two additional 300- or 400-level computer science courses excluding CPSC 450, CPSC 495, and CPSC 499; two additional computer science or mathematics (MATH 130 or above) courses.
 This major will also include a capstone experience.